ministryofjustice/security-guidance/docs/data-security-and-privacy.md

 ## Data privacy

-The MoJ [Data Protection Team](mailto:DataProtection@justice.gov.uk) provides services, guidance, and support for all aspects of data privacy and protection.
+The provides services, guidance, and support for all aspects of data privacy and protection.

 For example, they have [protocols and procedures](acceptable-use-policy.md#data-protection-acceptable-use-protocols-and-standard-operating-procedures) to help ensure acceptable use of personal information.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).